Customer Service in Spain – FYI, it’s not the world’s greatest

 Living in Spain with “only” one last name

-My account at La Caixa is basically dead.
+My account at Caixabank is basically dead.

 But I just need to pay the fees for my visa renewal, so it’s no biggie.